-When looking for beard care products, wouldn’t be great to buy it from someone who actually sports one.
+When looking for beard care products, it wouldn’t be great to buy it from someone who actually sports one.

 That’s what the next product is all about.
 Unlike big corporate brands that may ignore consumer needs, Liberty is different.
 Founded by Curt Storring who’s himself is bearded, so he knows a thing or two about man manes.

 This small but growing brand is making waves in the beard world.

 If you look around Amazon, it has a combination of high ratings and volume (lots of reviews).

 So they’ve got to be doing something right.